albertog2man/appointment_api/README.md

 GET `https://https://guarded-fjord-3968.herokuapp.com/`, `?start_time=05:00pm`

-This will give you a filtered list of appointments
+This will give you a filtered list of appointments.

 ####Request with mutliple criteria: